Southland Tales: "'Donnie Darko' for Grown-Ups?"

 *From here on there will be major spoilers for the entire film*

 Comparing Dennis Kelly’s first two directorial efforts is daunting on many levels.
 They’re both awash with subdued themes that undercut character intentions, but Southland Tales often feels cornered by the weight of the points it’s trying to make.
 Kelly managed to product political discourse over a decade early by depicting the (majority of) neo-Marxist as left-leaning creatives desperate to make a change for the better but without the needs to do so.
-Officer Roland is enlisted to help frame the racist actions of cops by disguising himself as his twin brother in order to kickstart a movement similar to the ‘BlackLivesMatter’ campaign and get ‘proposition 69’ passed through (the take down of USIDent and give privacy back to the people).
+Officer Roland is enlisted to help frame the racist actions of cops by disguising himself as his twin brother in order to kickstart a movement similar to the ‘BlackLivesMatter’ campaign and get ‘proposition 69’ passed through (the take down of USIDent and give privacy back to the people - also the funny sex number lol).
 However, these leftists are intellectually shallow and incompetent, to the point where Amy Poehler’s Veronica Mung feels content at her deathbed simply by spewing an inconsequential beat poem against the cop who’s about to murder her.
-In an aesthetic nod to Phillip K Dick’s Do Androids Dream of Electric Sheep?, they’re treated as outcasts in the same way the replicants, dwelling within barren warehouses filled with broken down antique machines and surviving on scraps by connecting themselves to computers.
+In an aesthetic nod to Phillip K Dick’s Do Androids Dream of Electric Sheep?, they’re treated as outcasts in the same way as replicants, dwelling within barren warehouses filled with broken down antique machines and surviving on scraps by connecting themselves to computers.

-The republican party however, centred around Bobby Frost’s campaign for president and his connection to the Baron, are wealthy smiling faces with no sense of what’s right for wrong, leading them to put all their faith in the efforts of others.
+The republican party however, centered around Bobby Frost’s campaign for president and his connection to the Baron, are wealthy smiling faces with no sense of what’s right for wrong, leading them to put all their faith in the efforts of others.
 Those others are the Baron and his team responsible for Fluid Karma.
-Initially, this team and their silver, faux-futurist getup comes across as Kelly’s take on spiritualists.
+Initially, this team and their silver, faux-futurist getup come across as Kelly’s take on spiritualists.
 A tech company first and foremost, there’s a sexually promiscuous allure to each of them and their car adverts feature detailed and passionate lovemaking between machines.
 This hippie-centric exterior signifies their apparent lunacy, when they’re the ones behind the Earth’s catastrophic situation.
 Basically…nobody is in the right, and in Kelly’s world each party is just as deranged as each other but insists on being the ones who point the fingers.
 It’s a lot like…well…politics.

 The central duo of Boxer and Krysta Now (she added the ‘now’ as in ‘you want to fuck me, now’) makes for an interesting comparison to the modern-day zeitgeist.
 We’re living in a world even Richard Kelly couldn’t predict.
 A power-hungry, egocentric, reality-star/business man as the president of the United States is a step up the crazy ladder from Ronald Reagan.
 Therefore Krysta’s ties to the neo-Marxist movement by withholding and attempting to leak a sex tape between her and amnesiac Boxer in order to strengthen her fledgling career almost feels like an attempt to put herself in the running, which is strengthened further when it’s revealed she’s written a screenplay with Boxer (entitled ‘The Power’ – edgy) as an attempt to take down the fat cats in charge.
 Sarah Michelle Gellar plays Krysta as a Britney Spears/Paris Hilton hybrid (written in 2001, remember) and is traditionally vapid and blank-faced, with just a slight notion of what’s actually going on around her.
 Still, it’s her relationship with Boxer that allows her to rise up from the dim-witted pawn the neo-Marxists continuously see her as.
 Of course, she does also have a hit single called ‘Teen horniness is not a crime’ so, swings and roundabouts.